liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 9. Restart Liferay Developer Studio to complete the install.

-If you edit a notification template that is set to the Velocity type, the template opens in the Velocity editor (a small "v" icon is in the left side of the editor's tab).
+When you edit a notification template set to the Velocity type, the template opens in the Velocity editor (a small "v" icon is in the left side of the editor's tab).

-#### Creating notifications
+#### Creating Notifications

-To access the template editors, click on the node of your choice and select the *Notifications* sub-tab in your *Properties* view.
-Create a new notification by clicking the green "plus" sign.
+To access the template editors, click on the node of your choice and select the *Notifications* sub-tab in the *Properties* view.
+Create a new notification by clicking the green "plus" symbol.

 ![Figure 8.62: When creating a notification, Developer Studio offers several options, like choosing a template language.](../../images/kaleo-16.png)

-Specify the following for your notification:
+There are several fields to fill in for your notification:

 - *Name*

 - *Template Language*

 - *Execution Type*

 - *Notification Type*

 - *Notification Transports*

 - *Addresses*

-Clicking the pencil icon opens the editor associated with your notification's template language.
-Similar to the script editor, the template editor presents entities that you can drag and drop from your palette onto your workflow diagram.
+Click the pencil icon to open the editor associated with your notification's template language.
+Like the script editor, the template editor's *Palette* view lists entities that you can drag and drop onto your workflow diagram.

 ![Figure 8.63: The template editor's palette has helpful entities that make creating notifications quick and easy.](../../images/kaleo-17.png)